jonandonigv/secmail/README.md

 ## Current Phase

 **Phase 2 (Core Email)**: Completed.
-The system now supports basic send/receive functionality with full encryption.
+The system supports basic send/receive functionality with full end-to-end encryption.
+Recent updates include security hardening (environment variables for secrets, input validation/sanitization) and basic unit tests for crypto and auth functions.
 Users can register, login, send encrypted emails, and retrieve them from their inbox via REST API.

 ## Upcoming Phases

 - **Phase 3 (Advanced Features)**: Add support for attachments, email conversations/threading, and full-text search across messages.
 - **Phase 4 (Web UI & Polish)**: Implement a simple web interface for email composition and inbox viewing, along with error handling and logging improvements.
-- **Phase 5 (Testing & Demo)**: Add unit tests for encryption logic, API tests, and a basic security audit.
-Prepare for demo deployment.
+- **Phase 5 (Testing & Demo)**: Expand unit tests to cover all components, add integration tests, perform security audit, and prepare for demo deployment.

+**Project Status**: Development is currently on halt.
+The project will resume when the owner decides to continue.

 ## Prerequisites